lukso-network/network-genesis-deposit-contract/README.md

 ## LUKSO genesis deposit contract

 Starting from the timestamp `1682007600`, which corresponds to April 20th, at 4:20 PM UTC, the genesis deposit contract will accept LYXe Tokens (`0xA8b919680258d369114910511cc87595aec0be6D`).
-Depositing will allow you to become validator on LUKSO's Mainnet chain.
+Depositing will allow you to become validator on LUKSO's Mainnet blockchain.
 The contract will be notified by the ERC777 LYXe smart contract using the `tokensReceived()` function below.

 People wishing to deposit needs to call the [`send(..)`](https://docs.openzeppelin.com/contracts/3.x/api/token/erc777#IERC777-send-address-uint256-bytes-) function or have an operator call the [`operatorSend(..)`](https://docs.openzeppelin.com/contracts/3.x/api/token/erc777#IERC777-operatorSend-address-address-uint256-bytes-bytes-) with passing **[depositData](#depositdata)** as `data` parameter.